 Although there are benefits to classroom working, I’ve found this current set up makes the balance between working and studying much easier for me.

-At the time of writing, I am currently studying the Applied Marketing module and with all my classes having now been completed, I am preparing for my exam which will be undertaken using an online proctor.
-This is again one of the impacts of the current situation with exams also being taken remotely from home with supervision by an invigilator via a webcam.
+Since publishing this blog in August, I have now taken my Applied Marketing module exam which was undertaken using an online proctor.
+This is one of the impacts of the current situation with exams also being taken remotely from home with supervision by an invigilator via a webcam.

 Author: James Hooper, Marketing Assistant, Plus Accounting